sevagas/macro_pack/README.md

 Macro Pack can generate several kind of MS office documents and scripts formats.
 The format will be automatically guessed depending on the given file extension.
 File generation is done using the option --generate or -G.
-Macro Pack pro version also allow to trojan existing files with option --trojan or -T
+Macro Pack pro version also allow to trojan existing Office files with option --trojan or -T

 Ms Office Supported formats are:
 * MS Word 97 (.doc)